 With a broad and sometimes shifting definition, depending on who you’re talking to, the term ‘processed foods’ has taken on a life of its own.
 But has the phrase simply evolved into a health and wellness bogeyman?
 What exactly are processed foods?
 How bad are they, really?
 And should we avoid them at all costs?

 “I actually don’t eat processed foods.”
-You hear it fly out of your mouth at a cocktail party or first date, and just as it does, you realize you have NO idea what it means.
+You hear it fly out of your mouth at a cocktail party or a first date, and as soon as it does, you realize you have no idea what it actually means.
 Even if you haven’t said it out loud, surely you’ve heard the phrase, and in an effort to “get healthier” in some way, internally deemed them unsuitable for consumption.
-But what are they, and are processed foods as bad as they’ve been billed?
+But what are processed foods and are they as harmful as they’ve been billed?
 Should you just simply avoid them altogether?
+And is that even possible?
 The answer is nuanced, but mostly…not so much.